Roberts International Airport

 The airport is the nation's busiest and most important aviation facility, currently hosting the country's only scheduled commercial airline services, with direct connections to several major cities in West Africa as well as flights to Europe on Brussels Airlines.
 The airport reportedly served 228,000 passengers annually in 2018 and recently underwent a major expansion, including the opening of a new passenger terminal.
 The facility with its 11000 ft long runway was an emergency landing site for the United States' Space Shuttle program and is one of only two with paved runways in the country.
-While Monrovia's secondary airport, Spriggs Payne, is much closer to the city center and possesses the nation's only other paved runway, it has not had scheduled commercial service since ASKY Airlines suspended service in November 2014.
+While Monrovia's secondary airport, Spriggs Payne Airport, is much closer to the city center and possesses the nation's only other paved runway, it has not had scheduled commercial international service since ASKY Airlines suspended service in November 2014.

 History

 Early years

-In 1942, Liberia signed a Defense Pact with the United States.
-This commenced a period of strategic road building and other construction related to US military interests in checking the expansion of the Axis powers.
-The airport was originally built by the U.S. government as an Air Force base as part of these activities.
+During World War II, Liberia became strategically important to the United States because of its position on the South Atlantic air ferry route and its rubber production.
+In July 1941, Pan American Airways began developing an airfield at Harbel, Liberia, under an arrangement with the U.S. War Department.
+The field was planned as an alternate South Atlantic landing point for aircraft being ferried to British forces in the Near East, and Pan American hired the Firestone Company to perform the construction work.

 The runway was built long enough for B-47 Stratojet bombers to land for refueling, giving Liberia what was for many years the longest runway in Africa.
 U.S. President Franklin D. Roosevelt had lunch with President Edwin J. Barclay at Roberts Field during his visit to Liberia in January 1943.

 From 1943 to the end of World War II in 1945, Roberts Field Airport, as it was then known, served as an alternative base for a contingent of 26 Squadron SAAF which flew Vickers Wellington bombers on anti-submarine (U-Boat) and convoy escort patrols over the Atlantic.
 Their main base was at Takoradi, in the Gold Coast.